Meet the interdisciplinary team that will be teaching Law at Goldsmiths.

 - Incorporating student feedback in the continued development of the programme and its administrative processes

-He joined Goldsmiths Law after five years’ service to a flagship post-graduate Management degree at the London School of Economics (LSE), excited at the prospect of helping to develop the innovative LLB offering here.
-Prior to that, he worked in documentary television production, researching and arranging the filming for programmes that aired on the likes of the BBC, Channel 4, National Geographic and Discovery.
+Prior to his role at the LSE, Jean-Michel worked in documentary television production, researching and arranging the filming for programmes that aired on the likes of the BBC, Channel 4, National Geographic and Discovery.

 Kirsty Brimelow QC (Visiting Professor)